 the provider shall not admit or retain recipients who require ongoing, onsite, 24-hour supervision and care or recipients who have any of the conditions or care needs described in subsection D of §63.2-1805.

-The provider is expected to be full census within 12 months of operation and to maintain census of no less than 90% thereafter.
+The provider is expected to be full census (based on approved budget) within 12 months of operation and to maintain census of no less than 90% thereafter.

 Request approval, in writing, of DBHDS for an AGSH recipient to live with a roommate freely chosen by the individual.